laingdk/Moon/_posts/2017-02-13-information-theory-and-tradeoffs-in-data-disclosure.md

 | 5   | 100-109 | high   |
 | 6   | ?       | ?      |

-Now it would be much harder to link the two tables together, and even if it were done, it would be unclear whether the linkages are accurate.
+Now it would be much harder to link the two tables together, and even if it were done, it would be unclear whether the linkages were accurate.
 So, greater generality in a dataset makes it more secure against invasions of privacy.

 But greater generality comes at the cost of usefulness for analysis.
 The more general the dataset, the less information (literally the fewer bits) it contains.
 This can lead to oversimplified understandings of the data.
 For example, imagine we have a dataset that shows the following relationship between IQ and income: